 Recommended changes are highlighted in red.
+Options are highlighted in blue.

 LDC Text Amendment A: Amend Zoning Board of Adjustment (ZBA) Procedures.

 Issue: G.S.
 160A-388 requires that quasi-judicial proceedings for variances require a four-fifth vote.
 All other quasi-judicial proceedings conducted by the Zoning Board of Adjustment (ZBA) require a majority vote.
 As requested by the County Attorney, this provision should be clarified.